mike99mac/mariacmdb/README.md

 Following is a block diagram.
 ![](mariacmdb.jpg)

 mariacmdb block diagram

 # Installation
-To install MariaDB, perform the following steps:
+To install MariaDB, perform the following steps.

 - Install mariadb and co-requisite packages:
 ```